Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

   finishes, the IdP sends the `RelayState` back to the plugin.
 After decryption, the plugin then responds back to the web browser with another automatically self-submitting form containing the original form parameters as hidden parameters.
-This feauture is only available with forms that use "application/x-www-form-urlencoded" as their content type.
+This feature is only available with forms that use "application/x-www-form-urlencoded" as their content type.
 Forms that use "text/plain" or "multipart/form-data" are not supported.